isomerpages/moe-sst/_cca/Robotics @APEX.md

 description: ""
 ---
 ![](/images/CCA/robotics%20cover.jpg)
-#### Vision

-To be a global leader in robotics and automation research

-#### Mission

-To nurture passionate innovators who improve society through real-world applications of robotics and technology

-#### Goals

-*   Collaborative and independent innovators

-*   Local and global activist in robotics field to improve society

-*   Dynamic leaders with strong moral and performance character

-#### Values

-*   Sportsmanship

-*   Passion

-*   Integrity

-*   Responsible

-*   Innovation

-*   Teamwork

 Robotics @APEX started in 2010 with a small group of students.
 Guided by the 3 operative values - Effective, Efficient and Exemplary and with the dedication of students and staff, the club scaled new heights year after year, establishing its reputation in the local and international robotics communities.